codylindley/simple-frontend-boilerplate/README.md

 #####Step 4: Get bower libraries

-You can configure what bower retrieves by editing the dependencies in the `component.json` before running the install command.
-Remove or add anything you want or checkout the Bower components
+You can configure what [bower](http://sindresorhus.com/bower-components/) retrieves by editing the dependencies in the `component.json` before running the install command.

 Go to the root directory and run:

 ```js